 What’s the solution?
 The beauty industry tells us the secret to beautiful hair is finding the right “products.”
 And it’s definitely possible to spend hundreds of dollars trying to find the perfect match.

 However, no matter how many shampoo reviews you read, you can only find so much hair magic in a bottle.
-In fact, many shampoos and other hair products can actually damage your hair because they contain harmful substances.
+Be careful, many shampoos and other hair products contain harmful substances the can actually damage your hair.

 The truth is that beautiful hair starts from within.
 As a result, what we put into our bodies is far more important than what we put on our hair.